 - We will rely on the information provided by you as accurate, complete and up to date and you agree to ensure that this will be the case.

 Your consent to call recording

 - When you call us, we will play a short message informing you about call recording.
 By continuing your call following that message you give consent that your call may be recorded.
 If you do not agree, you must hang up and contact us by alternative means.

 - We may record your calls with us for the following purposes:

-- ensuring the effective operation of our communication systems and detecting and preventing unauthorized use.
+(e) ensuring the effective operation of our communication systems and detecting and preventing unauthorised use.